 The classic country fingerpost traditionally made from cast iron or wood and painted white with black lettering most often found on roads, but can also be seen marking the start of footpaths.

-A separate article on the fingerposts of the parish of Sutton Mandeville and Chicksgrove to follow.
+A separate article on the fingerposts of the parish of Sutton Mandeville and Chicksgrove is available.